-At AS Level, you will develop your understanding of the key constituents of language and their contribution to meaning in spoken and written English.
-You will study how language is used through a range of texts from different periods including spoken language in the media.
-You will be expected to produce your own creative, original writing in a fictional, literary mode and write a commentary analysing how you have produced it.
+AS LEVEL: You’ll develop your understanding of the key constituents of language and their contribution to meaning in spoken and written English.
+You’ll study how language is used through a range of texts from different periods.
+You’ll be expected to produce your own creative, original writing in a fictional, literary mode and write a commentary analysing how you have produced it.

-At A Level, you will continue to build on the skills acquired at AS with further study of phonetics and phonology, lexis, morphology, grammar and discourse.
-Topics for study include language acquisition, language and power, language and gender and the study of language change over time.
+A LEVEL: You’ll continue to build on the skills acquired at AS with further study of phonetics and phonology, lexis, morphology, grammar and discourse.
 There is another opportunity for production of your own writing with the focus on extended functional writing and analysis.

-All students studying A Levels must have at least five GCSEs at grade A* – C (grade 9 – 5) in academic subjects, including English Language at grade C (grade 5).
-Two of these must be B grades (grade 6).
-Specifically for English Language, you will need GCSE English Language at grade B (grade 6) or above.
+All students studying A Levels should have at least five GCSEs at grade 9 – 5 in academic subjects, including English Language at grade 5.
+Two of these should be grade 6.
+Specifically for English Language, you will need GCSE English Language at grade 6 or above.

 AS and A Level English subjects are assessed through examination, with an internally assessed language research project for A Level.

 Many English Language A Level students go on to study the subject at university; some choose to follow degrees in Journalism, Creative Writing and Media related courses.
 A Level English is a very versatile subject to study, and if you are considering going into employment after College, this qualification will demonstrate your ability to communicate at a high level of competency.
 The study of English is useful for a wide range of careers including the legal profession, teaching, the media, the forces and marketing.

 - PGCE from the University of Birmingham